 1: BATTERY METER - This meter shows the charge level of the batteries in the machine.
-This gauge is designed to read properly while the machine is in use and therefore will vary during usage of the machine.
+This gauge is designed to read properly while the machine is in use and therefore will vary up and down during usage of the machine.